manuelp/webmarks/README.md

 Why write another system to manage bookmarks?
 Well, there are several alternatives out there, but my main requirements where:

-1. Bookmarks should be *private* (no social features)
+1. Bookmarks should be *private* (no social features).
-2. They should be stored *locally first*, with options for cloud storage (ease of backup and replication, no vendor lock-in, etc.)
+2. They should be stored *locally first*, with options for cloud storage (ease of backup and replication, no vendor lock-in, etc.).
 3. They should be *organized only by tags*.
-Folders are hierarchical, but for the way I use bookmarks tags, they seem a much better tool to do that.
+Folders are hierarchical, but for the way I use bookmarks, tags seem to be a much better tool.
 4. They should be stored in an accessible and easy to use form, not vendor-specific.

 ## Usage